Early Detection Leads to Early Intervention:

 2½ YEARS OLD

-Here is a list of developmental skills suggested for typical developing children from 3 to 5 years old:
+Here is a list of developmental skills normally expected of typical developing children from three (3) to five (5) years old:

 3 YEARS OLD